What Is an Oral Cancer Screening?

 - Spending too much time in the sun

-Visiting the dentist is more than maintaining a healthy smile–it has the ability to save lives.
+Visiting the dentist is more than maintaining a healthy smile — it can save lives.
 Learn why you should get an oral cancer screening and what to expect from the exam.

 The purpose of an oral cancer screening is to detect cancer or premalignant lesions before they ultimately lead to mouth cancer.
 When caught at an early stage, cancer and lesions are easier to remove and there’s a higher chance of rehabilitation.

 Otherwise, the five-year survival rate of those diagnosed is about 60 percent.
-If that’s not convincing enough, here’s three major reasons to get an oral cancer screening:
+If that’s not convincing enough, here are three major reasons to get an oral cancer screening:

-- It’s easy–experienced dentists like Dr. Eugene Stanislaus can check for signs during your regular exam in just a few minutes
+- It’s easy — experienced dentists like Dr. Daniels-Dixon can check for signs during your regular exam in just a few minutes

 And most importantly, a simple oral exam can save your life.
 The oral cancer survival rate may increase when detected and treated early.